home-assistant/developers.home-assistant/docs/core/integration_diagnostics.md

 ---
-title: Config entry diagnostics
+title: Integration diagnostics
+sidebar_label: "Diagnostics"
 ---

-Config entries can provide diagnostics to help the user gather data about an integration and do troubleshooting.
-Diagnostics can be provided for the config entry but also individually for each device entry.
+Integrations can provide diagnostics to help the user gather data to aid in troubleshooting.
+Diagnostics can be provided for config entries but also individually for each device entry.

-Users can download config entry diagnostics from the config entry options menu and device diagnostics from the device menu.
+Users can download config entry diagnostics from the config entry options menu, on the integration page.
+For device diagnostics, users can download them from the device menu.

 :::warning
 It is very important to ensure that no sensitive data (passwords, tokens, or location data) is exposed.
 To help with this, you can use the `async_redact_data` utility function to redact sensitive data from the diagnostics output.
 :::

-The following is an example showing both config entry and device entry diagnostics:
+The following is an example on how to implement both config entry and device entry diagnostics:

 ```python
 TO_REDACT = [